 dawn to dusk triple challenge

-Take on an incredible team challenge journeying through majestic mountains of the beautiful Lake District National Park in this brand-new event featuring an off-road mountain biking section.
+Take on an incredible team challenge journeying through majestic mountains of the beautiful Lake District National Park in this new event featuring an off-road riding section.

-Push your limits to complete the course of mountain biking, kayaking, and hiking between dawn and dusk, racing the sun on this triathlon-style adventure charity fundraising challenge.
+Push your limits to complete the course of off-road riding, hiking and canoeing between dawn and dusk, racing the sun on this triathlon-style adventure charity fundraising challenge.

 bike - hike - canoe

 Next up is the steep, thigh-bursting trek to the summit of the Old Man of Coniston, a classic Lake District mountain looming over the surrounding countryside at 803 metres above sea level, and back again.